dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/social-without-identity.md

 * <xref:Microsoft.AspNetCore.Authentication.AuthenticationHttpContextExtensions.SignInAsync%2A>
 * <xref:Microsoft.AspNetCore.Authentication.AuthenticationHttpContextExtensions.SignOutAsync%2A>

-Setting the app's `DefaultScheme` to [CookieAuthenticationDefaults.AuthenticationScheme](xref:Microsoft.AspNetCore.Authentication.Cookies.CookieAuthenticationDefaults.AuthenticationScheme) ("Cookies") configures the app to use Cookies as the default scheme for these extension methods.
-Setting the app's <xref:Microsoft.AspNetCore.Authentication.AuthenticationOptions.DefaultChallengeScheme> to [GoogleDefaults.AuthenticationScheme](xref:Microsoft.AspNetCore.Authentication.Google.GoogleDefaults.AuthenticationScheme) ("Google") configures the app to use Google as the default scheme for calls to `ChallengeAsync`. `DefaultChallengeScheme` overrides `DefaultScheme`.
+Setting the app's `DefaultScheme` to <xref:Microsoft.AspNetCore.Authentication.Cookies.CookieAuthenticationDefaults.AuthenticationScheme?displayProperty=nameWithType> ("Cookies") configures the app to use Cookies as the default scheme for these extension methods.
+Setting the app's <xref:Microsoft.AspNetCore.Authentication.AuthenticationOptions.DefaultChallengeScheme> to <xref:Microsoft.AspNetCore.Authentication.Google.GoogleDefaults.AuthenticationScheme?displayProperty=nameWithType> ("Google") configures the app to use Google as the default scheme for calls to `ChallengeAsync`. `DefaultChallengeScheme` overrides `DefaultScheme`.
 See <xref:Microsoft.AspNetCore.Authentication.AuthenticationOptions> for more properties that override `DefaultScheme` when set.

-In `Startup.Configure`, call `UseAuthentication` and `UseAuthorization` between calling `UseRouting` and `UseEndpoints`.
-This middleware combination sets the `HttpContext.User` property and runs the Authorization Middleware for requests:
+In `Startup.Configure`, call <xref:Microsoft.AspNetCore.Builder.AuthAppBuilderExtensions.UseAuthentication%2A> and <xref:Microsoft.AspNetCore.Builder.AuthorizationAppBuilderExtensions.UseAuthorization%2A> between calling <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseRouting%2A> and <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints%2A>.
+This middleware combination sets the <xref:Microsoft.AspNetCore.Http.HttpContext.User%2A?displayProperty=nameWithType> property and runs the Authorization Middleware for requests:

 :::code language="csharp" source="social-without-identity/samples_snapshot/3.x/Startup.cs" id="snippet_UseAuthentication" highlight="3-4":::